szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Show Code Interpreter output``: Displays execution results returned by provider-side Code Interpreter tools as part of the conversation.
 Default: True.

+* ``Display tool calls JSON``: Shows completed tool calls as expandable input/output JSON blocks.
+When disabled, PyGPT does not render the prepared Tool/Tools accordion; tools that are currently executing are shown instead in one aggregated ``Tool/Tools`` status row.
+This setting affects presentation only and does not disable tool execution, storage, or model-facing tool protocol.
+Default: True.

 * ``Show reasoning in real-time``: Requests and displays reasoning/thinking content exposed by supported models while a response is streaming.
 When disabled, PyGPT does not request or collect real-time reasoning through the supported reasoning path.
 Default: False.

 * ``Hide reasoning after response``: Collapses/hides the live reasoning panel when the normal answer begins/finishes according to the active renderer flow.
 Default: True.